luciencd/discord-blocker/readme.md

 `| sudo tee /etc/pf.discord.table > /dev/null`

-At this point, I thought I had solved the problem, but then I realized discord dynamically generates new IP addresses to overcome blocked ones.
+At this point, I thought I had solved the problem, but then I realized discord dynamically generates new IP addresses if the client doesnt immediately connect to the default ones.
 So you can't just refresh the IP list every minute, the old IPs will come back through as they leave the lsof output.

 So I have to maintain a blacklist of IPs and not get rid of any that dissappear and make sure the list doesnt get too big and out of hand.
 The perfect solution is to just maintain a secondary ip list, and append to it ips from lsof, and then make it a unique set of rows.